 Allstate offers excellent motorcycle insurance coverage, but premiums may be high for some riders.

 Allstate is one of the nation’s top auto insurers, but how good is Allstate motorcycle insurance?
 While Allstate did not rank in our top five best motorcycle insurance companies, it is an established national provider with an A+ financial strength rating from AM Best.
-Read this review to learn about Allstate motorcycle insurance reviews, coverage, service, and more.
+Read this article to learn about Allstate motorcycle insurance reviews, coverage options, service, and more.

 If you’re simply looking for the lowest-priced option, you’ll need to compare quotes from multiple providers.
-Use the tool below for free, personalized motorcycle insurance quotes from several of the best insurers.
+Use the tool below for free, personalized motorcycle insurance quotes from several of the best insurers on the market today.

 In this article:

 - Allstate Motorcycle Coverage

 - Our Take On Allstate Motorcycle Insurance: 4.0 Stars